The Prince and the Pauper: Television

 A 1962 three-part Walt Disney's Wonderful World of Color television adaptation features Guy Williams as Miles Hendon.
 Both Prince Edward and Tom Canty are played by Sean Scully, using the split-screen technique that Disney had used in The Parent Trap (1961) with Hayley Mills.

 The 21st episode of The Monkees, aired on February 6, 1967, is titled "The Prince and the Paupers".

 The Josie and the Pussycats episode "Swap Plot Flop" has Valerie agreeing to pose as a kidnapped princess who looks just like her, only for the plan to backfire.

 An episode of The Osmonds called "Jimmy and James in London" has Jimmy and Fuji switching places with their doppelgangers.

 In a 1976 ABC Afterschool Special, Lance Kerwin plays the dual role in a modern American-based adaptation of the story titled "P.J. and the President's Son".

 The BBC produced a television adaptation by writer Richard Harris, consisting of six thirty-minute episodes, in 1976.
 Nicholas Lyndhurst plays both Prince Edward and Tom Canty.

 Ringo, a 1978 TV special starring Ringo Starr, involves the former Beatles drummer trading places with a talentless look-alike.

-The BBC TV comedy series Blackadder the Third has an episode, "Duel and Duality", in which the Prince Regent believes that the Duke of Wellington is after him.
+The BBC TV comedy series Blackadder the Third has an episode, "Duel and Duality", in which the Prince Regent believes that Arthur Wellesley, 1st Duke of Wellington is after him.
 The prince swaps clothes with his butler Blackadder and says, "This reminds of that story 'The Prince and the Porpoise'."
 Blackadder corrects him: "and the Pauper," to which the prince replies, "Ah yes, the Prince and the Porpoise and the Pauper."
-Since Blackadder the Third is set during the early 1800s, this is an anachronism.
+Since Blackadder the Third is set before 1820, this is an anachronism.

 In 1996, PBS aired a Wishbone adaptation titled "The Prince and the Pooch", with Wishbone playing both Tom Canty and Edward VI.

 The BBC produced a six-part dramatization of the story in 1996, adapted by Julian Fellowes, starring James Purefoy, with Keith Michell reprising his role of Henry VIII.
 This series was nominated for a British Academy Children's Award.

 A 2011 episode of Phineas and Ferb ("Make Play", season 2, episode 64) follows a similar storyline, with Candace switching places with Princess Baldegunde of Drusselstein and discovering that royal life is dull.